 Ketosis doesn’t IMPROVE endurance performance

-If you do everything right, you may be able to achieve similar performance levels during steady state endurance exercise following a high-carb (50-65%CHO) diet or a high-fat, low-carb (HFLC) diet (70-80% Fat, <5% CHO).
+If you do everything right, you may be able to achieve similar performance levels during steady state endurance exercise following a high-carb (50-65%CHO) diet or a low-carb, high-fat (LCHF) diet (70-80% Fat, <5% CHO).
 This means you may be able to sustain a submaximal pace equally well using either strategy.
-The HFLC strategy has been shown to increase the utilization of fat for energy, especially in long-term (20 months) fat-adapted athletes (Volek, 2015).
-However, the oxygen cost of locomotion increases while exercising on a HFLC strategy (Burke, 2016).
-It takes approximately 20% more oxygen to liberate energy from fat compared to carbohydrate, which means relying primarily on fat reduces economy.
-This isn’t necessarily a problem, since you have a large supply of energy to burn, but these findings don’t indicate an IMPROVEMENT in endurance performance.
-Athletes don’t go faster on HFLC, which is why we see elite athletes utilize HFLC at specific times of the year and then complete high-intensity training and competitions with high carbohydrate availability (more on that later).
+The LCHF strategy has been shown to increase the utilization of fat for energy, especially in long-term (20 months) fat-adapted athletes (Volek, 2015).
+However, the oxygen cost for exercise increases while exercising on a LCHF strategy (Burke, 2016 and 2020).
+It takes approximately 8% more oxygen to liberate energy from fat compared to carbohydrate, which means relying primarily on fat reduces economy.

 Ketosis is physiologically limiting